-Dr. Belcher has been heard in public radio and television broadcasts throughout the Midwest and the Southeast.
-This versatile pianist’s repertoire extends beyond the standard works to include works by American women composers and music employing avant garde use of the piano.
+Dr. Belcher has been heard in public radio and television broadcasts throughout the Midwestern and Southern states.
+This versatile pianist’s repertoire extends beyond the standard works to include works by American women composers and music employingavant gardeuse of the piano.
 In 2004 she developed an affinity for the music of Astor Piazzolla and became an aficionado of Argentine Tango.
 She has frequently performed tangos by various composers (often with dancers accompanying her onstage!).
 Press reviews of her performances have noted that“…her playing led us to new discoveries about Chopin”and have commented on “technical and musical gifts in substantial amounts.”
 The Cleveland Plain Dealer has praised the “lyrical expressiveness” of her playing.
 Richard DeVinney, writing for The Grand Rapids Press, said “Her playing breathes with believable emotional force.”

-Equally at home in academia, Dr. Belcher holds performance degrees with Honors from Winthrop University, Indiana University, and Michigan State University.
+Having pursued a thorough academic education, Dr. Belcher holds performance degrees with Honors from Winthrop University, Indiana University, and Michigan State University, where she studied respectively with Dr. Jess Casey, Dr. Karen Shaw and Professor Joseph Evans.
 She studied additionally with Eugene List at The Eastman School of Music and Robert Goldsand at the Manhattan School of Music, and has performed for & received coaching from Walter Hautzig and Lorin Hollander in master class settings.
-Dr. Belcher studied chamber music with such artists as Raya Garbusova, Josef Gingold, & Tadeusz Wronski, and has received chamber music coaching from Krysztof Penderecki and members of The (original) Juilliard String Quartet.
+Dr. Belcher has studied chamber music with such artists as Raya Garbusova, Josef Gingold, & Tadeusz Wronski, and has received chamber music coaching from Krysztof Penderecki and members of The (original) Juilliard String Quartet.
 She has received performance grants and scholarships from The Presser Foundation, The Michigan Council for the Arts, and Michigan State University.

 Dr. Belcher may be reached via deborahbelcher.com & https://www.facebook.com/AshevillePianoExperience/?ref=bookmarks.